Why is compound investing in a pension so powerful?

 How compounding works

-Imagine you invest £1,000 into a pension at the start of every year, and your investments grow by 5% with dividends and interest paid yearly.
+Imagine that you invest £1,000 into a pension at the start of every year and that your investments grow by 5% with dividends and interest paid yearly.
 After one year, you'll earn £51.
-In the second year you'll get 5% of £2,051 so you'll earn £105, and your savings will be worth £2,156.
+In the second year, you'll get 5% of £2,051, so you'll earn £105, and your savings will be worth £2,156.
 Fast forward by 20 years and your savings are worth £35,188 compared with overall contributions of £20,000.

 The figures shown in this video aren’t guaranteed.
 And they don’t take inflation or charges into account.